 It’s one thing to be respectful of gays and gay parents.
-It’s quite another to engineer a deceptive study and use it to assert that lesbian families are a better environment in which to raise boys than heterosexual families.
+It’s quite another to engineer a deceptive study and use it to assert that lesbian families are a better environment in which to raise boys than families that include a father.
 That’s what former Stanford University gender scholar Peggy F. Drexler, Ph.D. does in her new book Raising Boys Without Men: How Maverick Moms Are Creating the Next Generation of Exceptional Men.
-Unfortunately the mainstream media is helping her promote her claims.
+Unfortunately, the mainstream media is helping her promote her claims.

 In the book’s opening pages Drexler’s message is one of tolerance for various family forms, as she notes that lesbian and single mother families "can" effectively raise boys.
-But Raising Boys soon devolves into outright advocacy of lesbian parenting.
+Fair enough.
+But Raising Boys soon devolves into outright preference for lesbian parenting.
 In Drexler’s world, lesbian families—protected from fathers and their toxic masculinity—are the best environments in which to raise boys.
 Married heterosexual mothers try their best, but the positive influence these hapless moms try to impart to their children is overwhelmed by that of the malevolent family patriarch.

-Even when the (few) well-intentioned dads interact with their kids, they somehow always get it wrong, and lesbian moms always seem to have a better way of handling their sons’ problems than dads do.
+In Drexler’s book, even when the (few) well-intentioned dads interact with their kids, they somehow get it wrong, and lesbian moms always seem to have a better way of handling their sons’ problems than dads do.
 According to Drexler, dads are too critical, strict, and demanding, and she applauds as boy after boy blows off his dad.
 In fact, boys without dads "often profit from not having someone who insists they tough something out."

 Drexler asserts that lesbian moms are "more sophisticated about how they teach their sons right from wrong" than heterosexual couples, and there are "real advantages for a boy being raised in this new type of family."
 Heterosexual mothers don’t measure up in "moral attitude," and are less likely than lesbian moms to "create opportunities for their sons to examine moral and values issues."
 This in turn slows the "moral development in their sons."